poguepotamus/cloud-fundamentals/assignments/vocabAndUnderstanding.md

 ## 3. Cloud Computing Models

 Consider a situation where you want to orchestrate a theatre play about a duck undercover in a flock of geese.
-Please use this resources guide if you're unfamiliar with how to orchestrate a play:
+Please use this resources guide for orchestrating your play:

 - Auditorium
 - Stage